jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 less simple than those of the octave, play a correspondingly important part in practice.
 The key-note, fourth, fifth and octave, are the fundamental tones of the ancient no less than the modern scales.
-In the ancient system they were the only unchangeable tones ; the second, third, sixth and seventh varied with the chromatic and enharmonic modes.
+In the ancient system they were the only unchangeable tones; the second, third, sixth and seventh varied with the chromatic and enharmonic modes.
 I do not need to empha- size the importance of the fifth in our modern doctrine of keys and chords;
 especially in our view of the keys, everything turned on it, up to Moritz